Temperaturecontrol

 You need to solve the issue, and then either reset the board or issue the M999 command.

-The most likely cause for this problem, is that a heater mosfet is stuck being always active.
-If this is the case, Smoothie can not control that heater anymore, and nothing the firmware can do can solve the issue, and you are on your way to a fire.
+The most likely cause for this problem is that a heater mosfet is stuck being always active.
+If this is the case, Smoothie cannot control that heater anymore, and nothing the firmware can do can solve the issue, and you are on your way to a fire.

 Runaway detection